allcloud-io/clisso/README.md

-# Clisso: Command-line Single Sign-On
+# Clisso: CLI Single Sign-On

 **WIP Warning!
 This project is still under development and isn't expected to work yet.**